chunyu-playground/interview-demo/public/presentation.md

     - **Discussions**: Facilitate team conversations
 - Public vs. Private Repositories:
     - **Public**: Accessible to everyone on the internet
-    - **Private**: Accessible only to you, invited collaborators, or specific org. members
+    - **Private**: Accessible only to you, invited collaborators, or organization members
     - Permissions and visibility settings apply to the entire repository, including code, issues, and the wiki

 ---